- We advise you to exercise normal safety precautions in Chile.

 - You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - Large-scale protests can occur in Chile, including in central Santiago, other major cities and rural towns throughout Chile.
 Tear gas and water cannons have been used in the past by local authorities.
-You should avoid all demonstrations and protests as they may turn violent without warning, and monitor local media for information, particularly before visiting central Santiago or the centres of other major cities.
+You should avoid all demonstrations and protests as they may turn violent without warning, and monitor local media for information, particularly before visiting central Santiago or other major cities.

 - Be a smart traveller.
 Before heading overseas: